Blood Sciences Industrial Action in East Lancashire

 In short, and in this specific situation, a blood sciences department:

-• receives samples from GPs, hospital wards, A&E, and other clinics
+• receives samples from GPs, hospital wards, Emegency Department (A&E), and other clinics

 • process thousands of tests each day